mtaziz/OmniTrader/doc/prerequisite.md

 # Connecting app to Aliyun db
 Adding ip to Aliyun whitelist is a prerequisite

+# Start server
+Make sure your server ip is in the whitelist of the database. manage.py runserver 0.0.0.0:80

 # Load fixtures into database
 Command:
 manage.py loaddata [fixture-name-without-json-suffix]